top of page

 We were one way, and then became different, and the thing that happened in between was Jesus.

 Two decades later and we are still happily and lovingly married.
-We’ve been pastors for nine years now, but only the last six years have been senior pastors here at Hope Anthem Church.
+We’ve been pastors for eleven years now, but only the last eight years have been senior pastors here at Hope Anthem Church.
 This is our first senior pastor role, and we couldn’t be happier.
 I say we are happy because of what Romans 12:2 says…Do not conform to the patterns of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—His good, pleasing and perfect will.

 Life isn’t always good, pleasing or perfect.
 That’s not what happens when you start following Jesus.
 BUT…and this is a BIG BUT…we have less regret, less shame, less hurt and less anger with others and each other, and that has taken place because of allowing Jesus to transform our lives.